-Minimize your depreciation: With a lease, you pay a pre-set amount of depreciation over the term of your lease.
+Minimize your depreciation: When leasing a vehicle, you pay a pre-set amount of depreciation over the term of your lease.
 If the vehicle depreciates more than expected, the leasing company assumes the additional expense in a closed ended lease.

 Avoiding excessive maintenance expenses: Leasing provides you an opportunity to select terms that match the manufacturer’s factory warranty and with some brands; they may even have maintenance plans that cover you for your regular vehicle servicing.
 With any vehicle, regular maintenance is required to keep the factory warranty intact.
 Leasing does not require any additional vehicle servicing over and above the regular maintenance schedule.